 Canada’s cap on international students shows a university bias

-When Immigration Minister Marc Miller announced a new cap on international students last month, exemptions were made for master’s and PhD students because “these are the highly skilled people Canada needs.”
+When Immigration Minister Marc Miller announced a new cap on international students last month, exemptions were made for Master’s and PhD students because “these are the highly skilled people Canada needs.”

 Another exemption was made for those who complete short-term graduate programs, who are now eligible for three-year postgraduate work permits so long as their credentials are earned at one of Canada’s universities.